 According to many directors of financial aid, taking care to be early and accurate in applying for aid are the most important steps in the financial aid process.
 However, completing the financial aid application form requires you to report actual or estimated income tax information well in advance of the April 15th Internal Revenue Service (IRS) tax deadline.
 Having this information available several months before a family usually prepares the income tax form calls for advanced planning.
-Campus Financial Aid officers suggest that a family estimate the tax information in time to complete the appropriate financial aid form by the announced deadline.
-If the actual IRS tax information is different from he estimate, send an amended report when it is available to the Financial Aid Officer rather
+Campus financial aid administrators suggest that a family estimate the tax information in time to complete the appropriate financial aid form by the school's announced deadline.
+If the actual IRS tax information is different from the estimate, send an amended report when it is available to the financial aid administrator rather than delay sending the form in the first place.

-COST OF ATTENDANCE (tuition, fees, room, board, books, supplies, transportation, disability-related expenses, misc.)
-SCHOOL A \$5,000 SCHOOL B \$10,000 FAMILY CONTRIBUTION Need for Financial Aid (cost minus family contribution) \$1,000 \$4,000 \$1,000 \$9,000 SOURCES OF FINANCIAL AID Pell Grant Federal Campus-based Aid SEOG, Work-Study, Perkins) Aid from Institution Guaranteed Student Loan \$1,100 \$1,500 \$400 \$1,000 \$1,100 \$3,000 \$2,000 \$2,500 Total Financial Aid \$4,000 \$8,600 Total Unmet Financial Need (to be met from outside sources, additional family contribution, PLUS/SLS loans for parents or students, local/disability-specific scholarships, etc.) \$ 0 \$400 than delay sending the form in the first place.
 If an individual's aid information is not processed and forwarded to the appropriate schools by January or February, institutional processing deadlines may be missed and the student may lose priority for financial aid.
-If the family mistakenly reports only the taxes withheld on the W-2 form and not the complete tax information from the 1040 and other IRS forms, the financial aid form must be returned to the family to provide the necessary information, causing unnecessary additional delay.
-Students and their families should be aware that because college aid and IRS application deadlines may conflict and may call for differing information, a very early and accurate preparation is necessary so that all deadlines can be met with appropriate information.
+If the family m 'akenly reports only the taxes withheld on the W-2 form and not the complete tax information from the 1040 and other IRS forms, corrections must be made by the family, causing unnecessary additional delay.
+Students and their families should be aware that because college aid application deadlines may conflict and may call for differing information, a very early and accurate preparation is necessary so that all deadlines can be met with appropriate information.